abisfong/obsidian_vault/work/companies/azibo/stories/feature/48883 - Consolidate transaction and transfer drawer UI.md

 - [Shortcut Ticket]()
 - [Figma]()
 ## Questions
+- Questions for meeting with Ankur and Assel
 	- Recipient details
 		- Ankur
 			- Where can I find the institution name?
 				- Can be found in recipient information via recipient API
 		- Assel
 			- What is institution name?
 				- From recipient information
+- Questions for meeting with JVL and Assel
+	- Transaction details
+		- All transfers have to and from account data.
+Do we want to do anything with the extra data in the drawers we're not using it?
+	- Recipient details
+		- Is the recipient the person receiving the transfer
+	- Bookkeeping
+		- Notes/memo
+			- Transfers do not have memo or notes at the moment.
+This will be updated by Ankur, but not in this iteration.
+Do we hide the data for now and leave the bookkeeping inputs?
+			- Transactions have both notes and memos.
+At the moment, we're collecting notes, and then displaying it as the memo.
+Should we change their labels to match so the user doesn't get confused?
+		- Unit
+			- Transfers don't have unit data
+	- Vendor/tenant and recipient details
+		- Who will this be on transfers?
+The recipient?
 ## Notes
 -